MLHale/nebraska-gencyber/teachers/hands-on-iot-little-bits-ifttt-app/README.md

 ![twitter](img/twitter-hashtag.png)

 ### Step 8: Control your world
-Lets go beyond simple triggers, and make something that you might use in your home.
+Lets go beyond simple triggers and make something that you might use in your home.
 First, we're going to create a service-controlled light switch.

 * Connect the `blue` power module to the `light sensor` input module.
 * Set the `light sensor` switch to **dark** mode to make it detect darkness.